67th Annual Utah State Historical Society Conference

 long view of history

 Utah Cultural Celebration Center, 1355 West 3100 South, West Valley

-The Utah State Historical Society invites proposals for papers, sessions, and panels for its 67th annual conference.
+The Utah State Historical Society invites you to attend its 67th annual conference on September 27, 2019.

 The conference theme takes a long view of the interior West.
 Whereas local and state history tend to build on narrow case studies, we encourage proposals that stretch the temporal dimensions of the past.
 Special attention will be made to the region’s long human history of prehistoric and indigenous groups and cultures, as informed by oral tradition and the methodology of archaeology and ethnography.
 Likewise, we welcome studies that incorporate evolving natural processes: the geologic, climatic, and environmental.
 The theme also lends itself to histories of structural systems, of demographic trends, and of cultural values that span generations.

-The Utah State Historical Society, thanks to our generous sponsors, offers the conference free to scholars, writers, teachers, students, and the general public.
+The Utah State Historical Society, thanks to our generous sponsors, offers the conference open and free to attendees.
+Registration is required and will be available online shortly.

 8:00 am – 9:00 am: Check in

 9:00 am – 10:00 am: Check in

 10:00 am – 11:30 am: Concurrent Sessions 1 TBA